wolfCuanhamaRWS/NeoAthena-framework/README.md

     6. The above cloud-based dynamic analysis doesn’t detect any malicious behavior.
     7. The total of 31 mutated evasive samples  in 40 are on the directories: Results/MAB and Results/NeoAthena_MAB_Pesidious on the NeoAthena Directory .
+    8 .
+Running more then one time, we get more then 31 / 40 = 77.5%, so for better and robust results, in the future choose some number of arbitrary times to run NeoAthena on malware and get an average result is a good idea .
+    9. The minimum results with the Shellter sample are below.

 # Details for the report